sdbeng/sdbeng/README.md

 - 🌱 While I redesign my web site, I get to work on an iOS iPhone App.
 Dealing with networking and UI constraints.
 - 📫 I'm open to help build your first Django API and get you started building apps with a database connection.
 Reach me at https://twitter.com/sergb_appdev
-- 💬 On the weekends, I like to spend time with my wife, daugther and son, play a few games of chess and watch my favorite soccer team ... ⚽️ ⚽️
+- 💬 On the weekends, I like to spend time with my wife, daugther and son, play a few games of chess and play with our little husky 🐾

 ### React